Boris Collardi

 Boris Francesco Jean Collardi (born 17 July 1974) is a Swiss-Italian banker who used to serve as a partner at Pictet Group.
 Having joined the Julius Baer Private Bank as COO in 2006, he was the CEO from May 2009 until his unexpected resignation and move to competitor Pictet in November 2017.
-He co-founded the youth football platform Footbao with Francesco Ciringione.

 Early years

 Boris Collardi grew up in Nyon, where he obtained an accounting major from the Cessouest School in 1993.
 Subsequently, he joined the Career Start Program at Credit Suisse in Geneva.
 From 1995 until 2006 he was active in various functions at Credit Suisse.
 Commencing as an analyst in the Investment Research Group in Zürich, he worked his way through the ranks, including two stints in Singapore, before taking the role of private banking CFO in 2003 and becoming private banking COO of EMENA and head of special projects in 2004.

 Julius Baer

 Becoming CEO

 In 2006, Collardi joined the Julius Baer Bank as COO following its acquisition of three private banks and GAM, a Swiss asset management company, in 2005.
 The publication "Global Custodian" credits him as a decisive factor behind the successful integration of these banks and the subsequent establishment of Julius Baer as "one of the premier addresses in global wealth management".
 In 2008, he topped the Wealth Bulletin top-40 list of rising stars under the age of 40 among over 300 contenders.
 Only one year later, following the death of Julius Baer Group CEO Alex Widmer, Collardi was chosen to succeed interim CEO Johannes de Gier, in the process becoming the bank's youngest-ever chief executive.